Jack Lambert (American football): Professional career

-Lambert was selected by the Steelers in the second round of the 1974 NFL draft, though many pro football coaches and scouts thought he was too small to play linebacker in the NFL.
+Lambert was selected 46th overall by the Steelers in the second round of the 1974 NFL draft, though many pro football coaches and scouts thought he was too small to play linebacker in the NFL.
 (Lambert played quarterback at Crestwood HS before switching to defensive end at Kent State.)
 While most of his pro career he was reported to be 6 ft 4 in and 220 lb in the program, he measured 6 ft 3+1/2 in and 204 lb as a rookie.
 As a high school senior, he was 6 ft 3½ in and 170 pounds (77 kg), and was 203 pounds (92 kg) at the end of college.

 Lambert was the prototypical middle linebacker for what became the Tampa Two defense.
 Popularized by the Tampa Bay Buccaneers under Tony Dungy, this defense was originated by Bud Carson, the Steelers defensive coordinator from 1972-1977.
 In Carson's "Double-Rotating Zone"/Cover-2 defense, the safeties played back in a two-deep zone and the cornerbacks played in two shallow zones, or in bump-and-run coverage.
 Along with that, the middle linebacker dropped back into a middle zone to cover the space between the safeties.
 Middle linebackers had not been positioned in such a way previously (Dick Butkus and Ray Nitschke were the epitomes of the run-support middle linebacker playing close to the line).
 But Lambert's size, speed, and talents facilitated the new role.
 Early on, Carson had Lambert covering tight ends and the first back out of the backfield (unique at the time for a middle linebacker), and calling defensive play changes to match what the offense would call.

 The Steelers took a chance on Lambert when he replaced injured middle linebacker Henry Davis.
 Lambert went on to earn the NFL Defensive Rookie of the Year Award as a central figure on a great Steeler defense that went on to win their first Super Bowl by defeating the Minnesota Vikings 16–6 in Super Bowl IX.
 That Steelers team included five rookies who would be future Hall of Fame players (including Lambert).
 He would lead the Steelers in tackles every season but his last, and would be voted team MVP twice.